thallada/proximity-structures/README.md

 | 6     | makes points overshoot                              |
 | f     | enables FPS counter                                 |
 | d     | enables debug mode (including FPS counter)          |

+### Tweaking

+There are many more configurable values that affect the animation which don't have an interaction or keybinding.
+You can find all of these at the top of [`proximity.js`](/js/proximity.js).
+If you are feeling experimental, you can clone the repo and edit those yourself.